 Consult with a healthcare provider to determine the best steps in your unique situation.

-Liposuction, or lipo, removes excess fat from specific body areas through small incisions and a tube called a cannula.
+Liposuction removes excess fat from specific body areas through small incisions and a tube called a cannula.
 It is minimally invasive, results in minimal to no visible scarring, and has a quick recovery time of 1-2 weeks.
+Please note that recovery can depend on how much liposuction we do and can still be painful-maybe just say “an overall quicker recovery time.”

 A mastectomy is the removal of some or all glandular tissue in the chest.
 This is done by creating an incision in the chest, removing mammary gland tissue and fat, and tightening the skin over the pectoral muscle.
 The type of incision made depends on the patient’s autonomy and treatment plan.
 The following three incisions are common for gynecomastia mastectomies.